HydroModPy/HydroModPy/hydromodpy/analysis/testbed/README.md

 With `runner.type = "calibration"`, the base config is a normal `[workflow].mode = "calibration"` TOML.
-The testbed materializes one calibration child per variant and delegates execution through the registered workflow adapter.
+The testbed materializes one calibration child per case and delegates execution through the registered workflow adapter.
 Declare explicit `[[testbed.metric]]` blocks for the calibration summary fields that should be promoted to `testbed_metrics.csv`.